Common-law marriage in the United States: Contractibility of domestic common law marriage

 Outside of confederation, the Territory of Guam does not recognise common law marriage.
 The Commonwealth of the Northern Mariana Islands also does not recognise common law marriage but might recognise customary marriage.
 In Santos v.
 Commonwealth, Petitioner argued that common law marriage was sufficiently similar to Carolinian customary marriage that it should be recognised as the same.
 The Court ruled that, while CNMI statute provides that (English) common law provides the rule of decision in the absence of statutory law or customary law to the contrary, Petitioner did not argue that her marriage was a marriage under customary law but a marriage under common law; thus, whereas a validly contracted marriage under Carolinian or Chamorro customary law might be held a valid marriage, a common law marriage could not be.

 Marriage under tribal law is distinct from state marriage law.
-Many Aboriginal nations permit common law marriage or its historic tribal equivalent.
+Many indigenous nations permit common law marriage or its historic tribal equivalent.
 For example, the Navajo Nation permits common law marriage and also allows its citizens to marry through tribal ceremonial processes and traditional processes.
 Otherwise, common law marriages can no longer be contracted in any of the other states.